-We have set up a comprehensive package of online and phone support for people living with cancer during the the Coronavirus pandemic.
+We have set up a comprehensive package of online and phone support for people living with cancer during the coronavirus (COVID-19) pandemic.

 If you’d like to find out more about the services available and how to book onto them, please call 01273 468770 or e-mail firstname.lastname@example.org.